Decking - Recycled Plastic

 Kedel mixed plastic decking is 100% British Recycled Plastic.
 Plastic milk bottles, old plastic buckets, and other assorted plastic containers are first cut into flakes, and then melted down and mixed, before being forced under pressure into a steel mould.

 The finished product is a solid, heavy duty, robust material widely used for decking by local authorities and other institutions for public areas which take heavy traffic all the year round.

 Long-Life and Low Carbon Footprint

-This means that investment in refurbishment using recycled plastic decking of this type has a long term value, requires little or no additional maintenance, looks good throughout it’s 50+ years life, AND has a low carbon foot print which will become a building and refurbishment requirement by 2016.
+This means that investment in refurbishment using recycled plastic decking of this type has a long term value, requires little or no additional maintenance, looks good throughout it's 50+ years life, AND has a low carbon foot print which has become a building and refurbishment requirement since 2016.